-Two A-MSDU subframe formats are defined: the Basic A-MSDU subframe described in 8.3.2.2.2 (Basic AMSDU subframe format). and the Short A-MSDU subframe described in 8.3.2.2.3 (Short A-MSDU subframe format)..
-Unless otherwise noted, in this standard, the term A-MSDU applies to both the Basic A-MSDU and the Short A-MSDU.
-The Basic A-MSDU uses only the Basic A-MSDU subframe format, while the Short A-MSDU uses only the Short A-MSDU subframe format.
+ThreeA-MSDU subframe formats are defined: the Basic A-MSDU subframe described in 8.3.2.2.2 (Basic AMSDU subframe format), the Short A-MSDU subframe described in 8.3.2.2.3 (Short A-MSDU subframe format), and the Dynamic A-MSDU subframe described in 8.3.2.2.4 (Dynamic A-MSDU subframe format).
+Unless otherwise noted, in this standard, the term A-MSDU applies to any of the Basic A-MSDU. the Short A-MSDU, and the Dynamic A-MSDU.
+The Basic A-MSDU uses only the Basic A-MSDU subframe format, the Short A-MSDU uses only the Short A-MSDU subframe format, and the Dynamic A-MSDU uses only the Dynamic A-MSDU subframe format.
 (11ad)

 Dynamic A-MSDU format